OfficialPesonen/zero-codegen/README.md

 Zero Codegen is a tool that generates table and relationship definitions for [Zero](https://zero.rocicorp.dev/)  based on your existing Postgres database.

-DISCLAIMER: DISCLAIMER: Zero Codegen is under heavy development and may not function as expected.
+DISCLAIMER: Zero Codegen is under heavy development and may not function as expected.
 I'm currently updating this project when I encounter issues in my own work.

 ## How to use